00:00

 Posted by ADR3-N - January 12th, 2017

-Now, it may seem common sense, but if you've been around NG any length of time, you've probably seen enough useless reviews to know why proper constructive criticism is important.
+Now it may seem common sense, but if you've been around NG, you've seen enough useless reviews to know why proper constructive criticism is important.
 Still, maybe you're confused about what exactly separates a "useless" review from a "helpful" one, or what your average review is supposed to encompass.
-Perhaps you're even looking to bolster the number of reviews under your belt without having to worry about lesser quality ones disappearing, or how to write reviews more efficiently without sacrificing quality.
-Statwhores, I'm looking at you.

 Well, whether you're trying to break your first 10k reviews without the hassle or just curious about how to leave proper feedback, this guide is for you.
 Let's get started.